With everything on the line, is this the end for Kyle Seager and the Mariners?

 It’s Seager’s simple philosophy.

 “Because ultimately, that’s how we are going to win, right?”
 Seager said.
 “I need you to make me better as a player.
-And I need help make you better as a player.”
+And I need to help make you better as a player.”

 It’s a sunny afternoon at the Oakland Coliseum with the Mariners on the verge of completing a four-game sweep of the A’s in this magical run.